ramigs/ramigs.dev/src/site/posts/2020-05-08-dynamic-order-change-html.md

 Solution 1 is arguably more practical.
 However, it breaks keyboard navigation.

-Solution 2 manipulates the DOM, which is operationally more intensive than using media queries.
+Solution 2 manipulates the DOM, which is operationally more intensive than just using media queries.

 You can reference the